comorment/gwas/specs/tryggve_query_analysis/README.md

 a-In order to run query analysis you need to have phenofiles for the corresponding sub-cohorts.
 These phenofiles should have specific format which has been defined [here](https://github.com/comorment/gwas/blob/main/specs/gwas.md)

 b-Copy these corresponding phenofiles to the directories where the plink files of the sub-cohorts exist.
-Lets call `GENO/` as the directory where includes all cohorts-subcohorts
+Lets call `GENO/` as the directory which includes all cohorts-subcohorts

 NOTE: If you have one phenofile which includes samples of all sub-cohorts, we will show how to split them into sub-phenofiles in Step 1.
 For now, copy this phenofile to all sub-cohort directories where the plink files exist.
+If you do not require to run Step1, phenofiles are sufficient to run query analysis hence plinkfile is not required in this case.